 - Then add the rest of the meringue all at once and fold it in (not mix this time).

-- Pour the batter in the cake pan and then drop the pan from 2-3" (5-7 cm) high a few times onto the countertop to remove any air bubbles.
+- Pour the batter into the cake pan and then drop the pan from 2-3" (5-7 cm) high a few times onto the countertop to remove any air bubbles.
 Smooth out the surface.

 - Place the cake pan in a large roasting pan and pour 1" (2.5 cm) of boiling water in the roasting pan.
 Place the baking pan in the middle rack of the oven.
 (The reason why we put hot water in the pan is that steam will help making cake soft and moist and hot water around the cake will gradually cook inside the cake while baking in the oven.)

 - When a wooden skewer inserted in the center of the cake comes out clean without wet batter, turn off the oven.
-Let the cake sit in the oven with the door slightly ajar for 15 minutes.
+Let the cake sit in the oven with the door slightly ajar for 15 minutes (to avoid sudden temperature change, which could result in the collapse of the cake.).
 Remove from the oven, take out the cake pan from the roasting pan, and then let cool to room temperature on a wire rack.
-Refrigerate at least 4 hours or overnight.
+Refrigerate for at least 4 hours or overnight.

-- For blueberry topping, bring blueberries and water to a boil in a medium saucepan, stirring occasionally.
-In a small bowl, whisk together 1 Tbsp. water and 1 Tbsp. corn starch until combined.
+- For the blueberry topping, bring blueberries and water to a boil in a medium saucepan, stirring occasionally.
+In a small bowl, whisk together 1 Tbsp water and 1 Tbsp corn starch until combined.
 Add the mixture into the blueberries and cook until thickened.
 Remove from the heat and serve over cheesecake before serving.
 For today’s recipe, I used blueberry jam to save time.

 - It can be kept in the refrigerator for up to 3 days or in the freezer for up to 2 months.
 Defrost at room temperature while covered.